The Best Solutions to 9 Common Travel Problems

 Missing a flight is the biggest annoying travel problem, which can happen to anybody and cause a lot of trouble.

-If you get into a situation where you miss your flight, stay calm.
-If it were your fault, the airline would be less likely to provide you with a new flight for free, but sometimes they can offer you a standby option for the next flight.
-Airlines typically have this policy if you arrive no more than two hours late.
-Don’t hesitate to talk to the agent to know your best options.
+If you find yourself in a situation where you’ve missed your flight, the first step is to stay calm.
+While the airline may be less likely to provide a free rebooking if the delay was your fault, they might offer you a standby option for the next available flight, especially if you arrive no more than two hours late.
+Don’t hesitate to speak with the airline agent to explore your best options.

 You might also be interested in learning more about common airport problems and solutions!